indiehd/docs/domain-knowledge/DOMAIN-OBJECTS.md

 able to perform _any_ action that an `Artist` would normally be able to perform, for any `Artist` under its control.

+#### Access Policy

-Due to the potential for conflicts of interest to arise between an `Artist` and a `Label` , were they not controlled by the same entity/account-holder, a given `Artist` that is associated with a `Label` cannot be controlled separately by an `Artist`.
+- Due to the potential for conflicts of interest to arise between an `Artist` and a `Label` , were they not controlled by the same entity/account-holder, a given `Artist` that is associated with a `Label` cannot be controlled separately by an `Artist`.
 In other words, an `Artist` is either self-controlled, or controlled by a `Label` (but not both).

 ### Order